 What can you do about it?

 You can take some simple steps to reduce the amount of Inheritance Tax you pay.
 For example, you can give away up to £3,000 each tax year without this money being subject to your estate for Inheritance Tax purposes.
 If you’re married or in a civil partnership, you can make as many gifts to your spouse or partner as you want during your lifetime, free from IHT.
-Read more in our articles Which gifts are exempt from Inheritance Tax.
+Read more in our articles Which gifts are exempt from Inheritance Tax?

 Other ways you might be able to reduce your liability to Inheritance Tax include taking out a life insurance policy that’s written in trust.
 Read more in our article Six ways to reduce Inheritance Tax bills.
 Bear in mind, though, that some of these options may not be suitable for you, so you should seek professional financial advice if you’re looking for specific recommendations based on your personal circumstances.
 You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guide How to find the right financial advisor for you.

-5. Capital Gains Tax allowance halved
+5. Higher Capital Gains Tax (CGT) bills

 What can you do about it?